FOCUS-Vale misled public on dangerous dams, prompting Brazil probe -source | Devdiscourse

 Vale, the world's largest iron ore exporter, is not the only big miner that operates upstream dams.
 At BHP, for example, 43% of its 67 operated dams are upstream, although only five of those are active, according to a slide presentation on its website from June, with the sole active ones among those based in Chile and Australia.
 BHP verified that the numbers were accurate.
 Schvartsman was removed from the CEO job in early March at the urging of prosecutors who said in a letter to the board that his and other top Vale executives' continued presence at the company posed "immeasurable risks to society."

 In May, the company told investors that it expected to spend $1.855 billion to shutter the 10 upstream dams it planned to close.
-For now, the company's dams continue to pose risks.
-In May, one of the upstream dams slated to be decommissioned, called Sul Superior, came close to breaking, Brazilian regulators and Vale said, threatening to force the evacuation of 10,000 people from three historic towns.

-Vale said the dam at that mine, known as Gongo Soco, was being monitored in real-time by systems capable of detecting millimetric movements, as well as by drones.
-It added that the company in May started building a concrete containment wall 6 kilometers downstream from the dam that would be able to hold back a large portion of the tailings if the dam collapsed.

-Also Read: PIL against Paytm post paid wallet: RBI, company oppose it
+Vale said on Tuesday that it had focused so far on decommissioning smaller structures because that was easier to do quickly.

+Also Read: Innovation Company Quantron AG Sets New Standards in the Field of E-mobility

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)